How to save on your energy bill

 Also read our guide to gas and electricity meters: the essentials.

 Avoid being overcharged

-- If your energy company raises prices, read your meter on the day the rise takes effect.
+- If your energy company raises prices, read your meter and submit the reading on the day the rise takes effect.
 This way, you get the lower price for the maximum period.

 - If your bills are based on an estimated reading, regularly check them against your own meter readings.
 If different, contact your supplier.